Table of Contents

 - Top 6 user rankings – a list of the top six users using your hashtag on the Twitter platform

-All of the above Twitter stats are a part of the free version of Tweet Binder, which is a great deal considering that there’s no need to pay.
+All of the above Twitter stats are a part of the free version of Tweet Binder.
 Besides, with the free version any user can use the Twitter advanced search commands to neat down their results.

-Of course, if you’d like to be able to look at your Twitter performance in a more in-depth way, that’s entirely possible if you’re willing to invest some money into the paid pro account offered by Tweet Binder.
+Of course, if you’d like to be able to look at your Twitter performance in a more in-depth way.
+If you’re willing to invest some money into the paid account offered by Tweet Binder.